Transparency issues

 All versions of SADX suffer from problems with rendering transparent models, which play a major role in visual downgrades.
 The original game took advantage of SEGA Dreamcast’s hardware features that were impossible to replicate on the Gamecube and other platforms.
 When the game was being ported to other platforms, the developers ran into numerous transparency-related problems with ingame assets.
-Some of such problems were fixed, but in the majority of cases the problematic assets were redesigned, usually without much care for quality or style of the original game.
+Some of such problems were fixed, but in the majority of cases the problematic assets were redesigned, and the new assets differ in quality or style from the original game.
 Let’s discuss the transparency issues in general, have a look at some specific problems and see how they could’ve been fixed.

 In many ways, the Dreamcast was a console ahead of its time.
 One of the Dreamcast’s unique features was its PowerVR GPU.
 It was equipped with a hardware feature called order-independent transparency (OIT).
 No console before or after the Dreamcast ever had that feature built in on the hardware level, and it took many years until mainstream GPUs became capable of dealing with order-independent transparency.

 In complex scenes with many transparent objects and moving camera this can become a problem because the engine needs to tell what is visible from the current camera angle, whether the visible polygons have transparency or not, and how close they are to the camera, all of which would influence their draw order.
-On top of that, the composition of each model should ensure that the transparent polygons are processed after the opaque polygons, not before.
+On top of that, the engine should make sure that transparent polygons are processed after the opaque polygons, not before.
 Even modern games struggle with transparent things sometimes.

 When the game was being ported to the Gamecube, the benefits of order-independent transparency were no longer there, and the developers ran into numerous problems involving transparent models.
 They tried to address them in two ways:

 1. A draw queue system was set up to tell the game which models should be rendered in what order.
-While technically not bad for a game of that generation, the draw queue system doesn’t always work right in this game because of code bugs, and, judging by the disassembled code, the developers themselves didn’t know very well how to use it.
+While technically not bad for a game of that generation, the draw queue system doesn’t always work right in this game because of code bugs, and many assets were adjusted poorly for it.
 The most common issue with the draw queue system is transparent objects disappearing when you move the camera.
 This happens pretty often throughout the game, check out Twinkle Park or Hot Shelter for examples.

 Sometimes the draw queue can’t handle transparent things because of engine limitations.
 For example, look at the aquariums in Hot Shelter Act 1: